European hare: In folklore, literature, and art

 Any connection of the hare to Ēostre is doubtful.
-John Andrew Boyle cites an etymology dictionary by A. Ernout and A. Meillet, who wrote that the lights of Ēostre were carried by hares, that Ēostre represented spring fecundity, love and sexual pleasure.
+John Andrew Boyle cites an etymology dictionary by Alfred Ernout and Antoine Meillet, who wrote that the lights of Ēostre were carried by hares, that Ēostre represented spring fecundity, love and sexual pleasure.
 Boyle responds that almost nothing is known about Ēostre, and that the authors had seemingly accepted the identification of Ēostre with the Norse goddess Freyja, but that the hare is not associated with Freyja either.
 Boyle adds that "when the authors speak of the hare as the 'companion of Aphrodite and of satyrs and cupids' and 'in the Middle Ages [the hare] appears beside the figure of [mythological] Luxuria', they are on much surer ground."

-The hare is a character in some fables, such as The Tortoise and the Hare of Aesop.
 The story was annexed to a philosophical problem by Zeno of Elea, who created a set of paradoxes to support Parmenides' attack on the idea of continuous motion, as each time the hare (or the hero Achilles) moves to where the tortoise was, the tortoise moves just a little further away.
 The German Renaissance artist Albrecht Dürer realistically depicted a hare in his 1502 watercolour painting Young Hare.

 Food and hunting

-Across Europe, over five million European hares are shot each year, making it probably the most important game mammal on the continent.
+Across Europe, over five million European hares are taken by hunters, making it probably the most important game mammal on the continent.
 This popularity has threatened regional varieties such as those of France and Denmark, through large-scale importing of hares from Eastern European countries such as Hungary.
 Hares have traditionally been hunted in Britain by beagling and hare coursing.
-In beagling, the hare is hunted with a pack of small hunting dogs, beagles, followed by the human hunters on foot.
-In Britain, the 2004 Hunting Act banned hunting of hares with dogs, so the 60 beagle packs now use artificial "trails", or may legally continue to hunt rabbits.
+In beagling, the hare is tracked by a party of small hunting dogs, beagles, followed by the human hunters on foot.
+In Britain, the 2004 Hunting Act banned hunting of hares with dogs, so the 60 beagle packs now use artificial "trails", or may hunt rabbits instead.
 Hare coursing with greyhounds was once an aristocratic pursuit, forbidden to lower social classes.
 More recently, informal hare coursing became a lower class activity and was conducted without the landowner's permission; it is also now illegal.
-In Scotland concerns have been raised over the increasing numbers of hares shot under license.
+In Scotland concerns have been raised over the rise in numbers of hares shot under license.

 Hare is traditionally cooked by jugging: a whole hare is cut into pieces, marinated and cooked slowly with red wine and juniper berries in a tall jug that stands in a pan of water.
 It is traditionally served with (or briefly cooked with) the hare's blood and port wine.
 Hare can also be cooked in a casserole.
 The meat is darker and more strongly flavoured than that of rabbits.
 Young hares can be roasted; the meat of older hares becomes too tough for roasting, and may be slow-cooked.